 Shrimp Shack Sandwiches

-The Shrimp Po-boy Sandwich (P 185) seems to lack a certain ingredient, while the US Angus Cheese Burger (P 265) needs something to improve their patty.
-Nevertheless, I was happy with their thick fries!
+The Shrimp Po-boy Sandwich (₱185) seemed to lack a certain ingredient — it felt like something was missing.
+Meanwhile, the US Angus Cheese Burger (₱265) had a patty that could use some improvement.
+Despite this, I was happy with their thick fries!

 People who read this also liked: Burgers of Main Street in Kapitolyo, Pasig